-With an oral examination and x-rays of the mouth, Dr. Benjamin Foley and Dr. Thao Le can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+During your consultation with Dr.Foley or Dr.Le, x-rays will be taken of your mouth.
+This will help your doctor to see the position of the wisdom teeth.
+It will also allow them to see if there are any problems with them or if future problems are likely to occur.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 - Local Anesthesia – May be used alone or with sedation to “numb” teeth to be removed.
 Numbness may last up to 8 hours.
 All patients receive local anesthesia whether fully awake or sedated.